All Episodes

 Well, this is just a term of epic, epic importance.

-In an area where the federal government has been operating health care for decades, that case could redefine the nature of the federal government.
+That case could redefine the nature of the federal government.

-This case, I think, is much more about how the government, the federal government and the states operate at the margins.
+This case, I think, is much more about how the government, the federal government, and the states operate at the margins.

-See, I think this is all wrong.
+I think this is all wrong.

 I think they're both equally important.